GabJaJ/event-manager/README.md

 # Decentralized Event Manager - Solana - Rust

 ✨ **DECENTRALIZED EVENT MANAGER** ✨

-## PROGRAM OF ADMINISTRATION OF EVENTS IN SOLANA
+## ADMINISTRATION EVENTS PROGRAM IN SOLANA

 The objective of this project is to develop a DECENTRALIZED EVENT MANAGER